-The U.S. Department of Agriculture's Food Safety and Inspection Service (FSIS) and the U.S. Department of Health and Human Services' Food and Drug Administration (FDA) share the responsibility of assuring truthful and accurate information on product labels.
-FSIS has authority over all products containing more than 3 % fresh meat or at least 2 % cooked poultry meat.
+The U.S. Department of Agriculture's Food Safety and Inspection Service (USDA - FSIS) and the U.S. Department of Health and Human Services' FDA share the responsibility of assuring truthful and accurate information on product labels.
+USDA - FSIS has responsibility for the development and application of the labeling requirements applicable to meat and poultry products containing more than 3 % fresh meat or at least 2 % cooked poultry meat.
 FDA oversees the labeling of most other food products.